Mikejo5000/vsts-docs-pr/docs/work/scale/scaled-agile-framework.md

 ## Related articles

-There's no customization required to implement SAFe when working in VSTS or an on-premises TFS 2015 deployment.
+There's no customization required to implement SAFe when working in Azure Codex or an on-premises TFS 2015 deployment.
 However, if you're working with TFS 2013, see the [Upgrade/Publish TFS 2013 Process Templates with PowerShell: blog post by Gordon Beeming](http://31og.com/post/upgradepublish-tfs-2013-process-templates-with-powershell).
 This post provides a PowerShell script which you can use to apply the customizations documented in the TFS 2013 version of this article.

 ###Resources